rokuality/rokuality-python/README.md

 ```python
     driver.finder().find_element(By().text("text to find on screen"))
 ```
 In this example, the Rokuality server will capture the image from your device screen, and then perform an evaluation against the found text within that image and match it against your locator.
 If your locator text is NOT found, then a NoSuchElementException will be thrown.
-Tesseract is the default OCR engine used to perform textual evaluations.
-But you can optionally indicate that you want to use GoogleVision's OCR engine which requires you have a valid VisionUI service account setup with Google.
+Note that this will use Google Vision's ocr engine which requires you have a valid VisionUI service account setup with Google.
 See [Using Google Vision](#using-google-vision-ocr) for those details.
-But for most use cases, using the default tesseract engine is enough.
+Additional OCR options are coming soon including support for Amazon Rekognition.

 2) IMAGE - local image snippet file
 ```python